 Tune: CANTIQUE DE NOEL (Adolphe Adam)

 Oppression, slavery, mistreatment, abuses of all kinds.
-If I had one Christmas wish, it would be the cessation of all these.
+If I had one wish for every new year, it would be the cessation of all these.
 In other words, I guess my desire – my prayer – would be for peace, just like the angels promised.

 These are the kinds of things that I can actively eliminate from my own habit-cycle, but I can’t seem to do much about it outside my own little piece of the globe.
 I can give to organizations that seek to eradicate these from people-groups, I can stand up for human rights, I can elect leaders who join me in my concern… but CAN all oppression cease?